Combating noisy labels in object detection datasets: Discussion

-Suspicious examples found in original datasets show that the method can be utilized to find real labeling issues.
+{\bf Manual inspection.} Suspicious examples found in original datasets show that the proposed CLOD method can be utilized to find real labeling issues.
+Browsing low-quality bounding boxes revealed that annotation guidelines are inconsistent or not respected by annotators.
+In the COCO dataset, there were many images where groups of small objects were marked with a single large box.
+In the Waymo dataset, bounding boxes often contained almost entirely obscured objects.
+This is probably due to the fact that this dataset's original form is multi-camera video sequences and point clouds.
+It means that annotators saw more than single frames from the front camera.
+Nonetheless, one might argue that a subset of an object detection dataset should still be a valid dataset.

 Unfortunately, the problem of noisy labels in object detection databases is weakly addressed in the literature.
-The state-of-the-art datasets could contain a certain amount of erroneous annotations and therefore the results obtained on such data can be considerably biased.
-There were initiatives to fix common datasets in the past like in \cite{baobab} but only parts of them were manually reviewed and re-annotated.
-Another example could be \cite{MathiasBenenson2014} in which the authors proved that the evaluation of existing face datasets is biased due to different guidelines for the annotation and improved annotations can significantly improve evaluation protocol of object detectors.
-Now, using our method, datasets could be automatically searched to find suspicious annotations.
-Then only images that were selected this way could be manually re-annotated, thus reducing the cost of such a project.
+The state-of-the-art datasets could contain a non-negligible amount of erroneous annotations.
+Therefore, the results obtained using such data can be considerably biased.
+There were initiatives to fix popular datasets in the past, like in \cite{baobab} and \cite{sama-coco} but only parts of them were manually reviewed and re-annotated.
+Another example could be \cite{MathiasBenenson2014} in which the authors proved that the evaluation of existing face datasets is biased due to different guidelines for the annotators, and reviewing annotations could significantly improve the evaluation protocol of object detectors.
+Datasets could be automatically searched using our method to find suspicious annotations.
+Then, only the images selected by CLOD could be manually re-annotated, thus reducing the cost of such a project.